 The Ouachita Map Turtle ranges from Texas and Louisiana, north through eastern Kansas and eastern Kentucky, through central Missouri and north along the Mississippi River to southern Wisconsin and northern Iowa, and east along the Ohio River to eastern Indiana.
 There are also isolated colonies south-central Ohio.
 In the Midwest, this species is found in every state except Michigan and Minnesota.

 The Ouachita Map Turtle was once recognized as a subspecies of the False Map Turtle, and some scientists still recommend that designation today.
 There are no recognized subspecies of the Ouachita Map Turtle.
+These turtles belong to the family Emydidae, which is represented in Indiana by a total of ten species.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.